What is an offset mortgage and should you consider one?

 Offset mortgages are a good way to put your money to work.
 We explain what they are and if they might work for you.

-With high mortgage rates continuing to be a factor in the housing market, many homeowners are facing a big hike in mortgage repayments when their current mortgage deal ends.
-As a result, many homeowners are considering using their savings to overpay on their mortgage – paying off some of their debt to try and reduce their monthly repayments.
+Many homeowners are considering using their savings to overpay on their home loan – paying off some of their debt to try and reduce monthly repayments.

-However, if you are worried about the high cost of living you may not want to part with your savings.
-This is where an offset mortgage may offer a lifeline.
-Offset mortgages give you the opportunity to use your savings to reduce the amount of interest you pay on your mortgage – without having to part with your money.
+However, not everyone wants to part with their savings.
+That’s where an offset mortgage may offer a lifeline.
+An offset mortgage gives you the opportunity to use your savings to reduce the amount of interest you pay on your mortgage – without having to part with your money.

 Subscribe to MoneyWeek